8 Money Moves I Made to Level Up to my Husband

 I’m tired of living in a world where money, politics, and companies are ran by men!
 Not hating on any of them, but ladies it’s time we level up and take a stand!
-When I met my husband, he already had his 401K poppin’, his savings account growing, and a mindset of living below your means in a modest home, that wasn’t flashy, but nothing close to what I could buy!
+When I met my husband, he already had his 401K poppin’ and his savings account increasing!
+He already knew the idea of living below your means in a modest home.
+His home wasn’t flashy, but nothing close to what I could buy!

 By this time, my husband’s school loans had been paid off, but I still had about 55K out in student loans and maybe 9K left on my car loan.
-I should mention, the student loans were from receiving a Masters of Social Work, a career I had just given up when we chose to move to New Orleans.
+I should mention, the student loans were from receiving a Masters of Social Work.
+This would be a career I had just given up when we chose to move to New Orleans.
 Even though my short lived social work career was over, did not mean my student loans were gone.

 I knew from the sale of our house we had made right at 55K equal to my student loans.
 I certainly wasn’t making any progress just paying the minimums so I jokingly said to my husband “Why don’t we just pay them off with the money from the house sale?”
 In a normal situation where the house was actually “ours” I can see this being a standard transition, but the thing is, this house was completely his, where the only contributions I had made were opinions on decorations!
 So, to my surprise, my husband casually said “Yeah I’ve been thinking about that actually!
 You’ll never pay them off with just paying the minimums!”
 And one week later, we called Navient and made a 55K payment.